- Zlatni Rat, the Golden Horn beach

 Watersports

 Bol is the no 1 destination in Croatia for windsurfers, and every May the annual World Freestyle competition is held here.
-There are two main outfits offering a range of watersports including diving and kayaking, Big Blue (link below) and Yellow Cat which offers kiteboarding.
+There are two main outfits offering a range of watersports including diving and kayaking, Big Blue (link below) and Yellow Cat which also offers kiteboarding.

-http://www.big-blue-sport.hr/Visit Supetar
+Visit Supetar

 Supetar is the other main town on the island and the port for the car ferry from Split.
 It's worth a visit in its own right, as it has lots of little boutique shops and some very good restaurants.
 It can be reached by bus from Bol (around 40 minutes and a great way to get a good look at the island) or by hiring a car in Bol itself.